 MOUNTAINS, VALLEYS, BERBER VILLAGES & SAND DUNES WITH DELUXE DESERT CAMP

-This is the most comfortable way to dedicate time to the journey to the Sahara and to the desert stay itself.
-Driving hours are not overly long and you’ll have plenty of time for photo opportunities and activities during the tour.
+This is the most comfortable way to dedicate time to the long round-trip to the Sahara and to the desert stay itself.
+Daily driving hours are not overly long and you’ll have plenty of time for photo opportunities and activities during the tour.

-Spend two nights in style in the desert and two nights en-route to/from the Deluxe camp.
-With two nights en-route at guest houses, enjoy guided short walks in the palm oases and Atlas mountain foothills which we arrange via your guest house teams.
+Spend two nights in style under canvas and two nights in guest-houses (one night either side of the desert).
+With two nights en-route at guest houses, you may enjoy short walks in the palm oases and Atlas mountain foothills, either alone or with a guide (a guide can be arranged with the guest-house in advance).
 With two nights at camp, allow yourself a full day in the desert to enjoy a longer camel-trek or hike with picnic lunch.

 Click on the images to enlarge / © Images courtesy of A. Disaro & Wild Morocco

 Transfer from Marrakech by 4×4 vehicle with driver-guide to the palm grove of Agdz on the Draa River Valley.
 Traverse the High Atlas Mountains via the highest main road pass in Morocco (at 2260m), offering some exhilarating driving via lush valleys and traditional Berber villages.
 Take the route to Telouet (for the Kasbah Glaoui) and then follow the course of the beautiful Ounila Valley to reach the UNESCO World Heritage Site of Ait Ben Haddou.
 Thereafter, reach Ouarzazate, and then cross the Anti-Atlas mountain range to join the course of the Draa River at Agdz.
 You will overnight in the palm grove of Agdz in a kasbah guest-house.